Plantar fasciitis: Surgery

 Plantar fasciotomy is a surgical treatment and the last resort for refractory plantar fasciitis pain.
-If plantar fasciitis does not resolve after six months of conservative treatment, then the procedure is considered as a last resort.
+If plantar fasciitis does not resolve after six months of conservative treatment, then the procedure is considered a last resort.
 Minimally invasive and endoscopic approaches to plantar fasciotomy exist but require a specialist who is familiar with specific equipment.
 The availability of these surgical techniques is limited as of 2012.
 A 2012 study found 76% of people who underwent endoscopic plantar fasciotomy had complete relief of their symptoms and had few complications (level IV evidence).
 Heel spur removal during plantar fasciotomy does not appear to improve the surgical outcome.

 Plantar heel pain may occur for multiple reasons.
 In select cases, surgeons may perform a release of the lateral plantar nerve alongside the plantar fasciotomy.
 Possible complications of plantar fasciotomy include nerve injury, instability of the medial longitudinal arch of the foot, fracture of the calcaneus, prolonged recovery time, infection, rupture of the plantar fascia, and failure to improve the pain.
 Coblation surgery has recently been proposed as an alternative surgical approach for the treatment of recalcitrant plantar fasciitis.

+Gastrocnemius recession is a surgical procedure that involves lengthening the gastrocnemius muscle to reduce tension in the Achilles tendon and plantar fascia.
+This technique improves the ankle's range of motion, reduces pain, and can help patients return to work, sports, and weight-bearing activities more comfortably.
+The procedure is particularly beneficial for individuals with limited ankle dorsiflexion (upward bending) due to tight calf muscles, which can exacerbate plantar fasciitis symptoms.

 Unproven treatments

 Botulinum toxin A injections as well as similar techniques such as platelet-rich plasma injections and prolotherapy remain controversial.

 Dry needling is also being researched for treatment of plantar fasciitis.
 A systematic review of available research found limited evidence of effectiveness for this technique.
-The studies were reported to be inadequate in quality and too diverse in methodology to enable reaching a firm conclusion.
+The studies were reported to be inadequate in quality and too diverse in methodology for a firm conclusion.

+A combination of plantar fasciitis stretching and the use of botulinum toxin showed an increase in improvement and functionability in patients.

 Epidemiology

 Plantar fasciitis is the most common type of plantar fascia injury and is the most common reason for heel pain, responsible for 80% of cases.
 The condition tends to occur more often in women, military recruits, older athletes, dancers, people with obesity, and young male athletes.

-Plantar fasciitis is estimated to affect 1 in 10 people at some point during their lifetime and most commonly affects people between 40 and 60 years of age.
+Plantar fasciitis is estimated to affect 1 in 10 people at some point during their lifetime, and most commonly affects people between 40 and 60 years of age.
 In the United States alone, more than two million people receive treatment for plantar fasciitis.
 The cost of treating plantar fasciitis in the United States is estimated to be $284 million each year.